ubernostrum/django-registration/docs/simple-workflow.rst

 Configuration
 -------------

-To use this backend, simply include the URLconf ``registration.backends.simple.urls`` somewhere in your site's own URL configuration.
+To use this workflow, simply include the URLconf ``registration.backends.simple.urls`` somewhere in your site's own URL configuration.
 For example::